 Acepromazine is a phenothiazine tranquilizer that is used prior to anesthesia and surgery because of its sedative effects and its ability to prevent vomiting.
 It's also used as an aid in controlling excited animals during examinations, treatments, and grooming.
-Acepromazine requires a prescription from your veterinarian, and is sold per tablet.
+Acepromazine is sold per tablet and requires a prescription from your veterinarian.

 Cats and Dogs

 Acepromazine is classified as a phenothiazine neuroleptic, which means it modifies the chemicals in your pets brain to change their behavior.
 Its a tranquilizer that depresses the central nervous system.
 The mechanism of action is not exactly known, however, its thought to block receptors of dopamine in the brain, a chemical used for cell-to-cell communication.

 Tell your veterinarian if your pet has liver disease, heart disease, seizure disorders or if the pet is pregnant or lactating.
 Also mention other CNS medications, such as Phenobarbital, that your pet may be taking.